 Otherwise, bit number N in the traffic-indication virtual bitmap is 0.

-TGah Editor: Change the paragraph below as follows (#3286):
+TGah Editor: Change the paragraph in D2.1 below as follows highlighted in red (#3286):

-When dot11MultiBSSIDActivated is false and dot11S1GOptionImplemented is falsethe TIM is carried in a non-S1G PPDU, the Partial Virtual Bitmap field consists of octets numbered N1 to N2 of the traffic indication virtual bitmap, where N1 is the largest even number such that bits numbered 1 to (N1 × 8) - 1 in the traffic indication virtual bitmap are all 0 and N2 is the smallest number such that bits numbered (N2 + 1) × 8 to 2007 in the traffic indication virtual bitmap are all 0.
+When dot11MultiBSSIDActivated is false and the TIM is carried in a non-S1G PPDU, the Partial Virtual Bitmap field consists of octets numbered N1 to N2 of the traffic indication virtual bitmap, where N1 is the largest even number such that bits numbered 1 to (N1 × 8) - 1 in the traffic indication virtual bitmap are all 0 and N2 is the smallest number such that bits numbered (N2 + 1) × 8 to 2007 in the traffic indication virtual bitmap are all 0.
 In this case, the Bitmap Offset subfield value contains the number N1/2, and the Length field is set to (N2 - N1) + 4.

 NOTE—The bit numbered 0 in the traffic indication virtual bitmap need not be included in the Partial Virtual Bitmap field even if that bit is set.

-TGah Editor: Change the paragraphs below as follows (#3286):
+TGah Editor: Change the paragraphs in D2.1 below as follows highlighted in red (#3286):

-When dot11S1GOptionImplemented is falsethe TIM is carried in a non-S1G PPDU, Iin the event that all bits other than bit 0 in the traffic indication virtual bitmap are 0, the Partial Virtual Bitmap field is encoded as a single octet equal to 0, the Bitmap Offset subfield is 0, and the Length field is 4.
-When the TIM is carried in an S1G PPDU dot11S1GOptionImplemented is true, if all bits in virtual bitmap are 0, the Partial Virtual Bitmap field is not present in the TIM element and the Length field of the TIM element is set to 3.
+When the TIM is carried in a non-S1G PPDU, Iin the event that all bits other than bit 0 in the traffic indication virtual bitmap are 0, the Partial Virtual Bitmap field is encoded as a single octet equal to 0, the Bitmap Offset subfield is 0, and the Length field is 4.
+When the TIM is carried in an S1G PPDU , if all bits in virtual bitmap are 0, the Partial Virtual Bitmap field is not present in the TIM element and the Length field of the TIM element is set to 3.
 If all bits in virtual bitmap are 0 and all the bits of the Bitmap Control field are 0, both the Partial Virtual Bitmap field and the Bitmap Control field is not present in the TIM element and the Length field of the TIM element is set to 2.

 When dot11MultiBSSIDActivated is true, the Partial Virtual Bitmap field of the TIM element is constructed as follows, where the maximum possible number of BSSIDs is an integer power of 2, n = log2 (maximum possible number of BSSIDs), k is the number of actually supported nontransmitted BSSIDs, and k £ (2n - 1).